bigyihsuan/cs490-101-06/ARCHITECTURE.md

 # ARCHITECTURE.md

 ## Front-End
+Kyaw

 Handles end-user input.
 User input will be sanitized and hashed as needed here.

-## Middle-End

 ## Back-End
 Yi-Hsuan

-Includes MySQL and associated PHP scripts, Apache.
+PHP scripts and Apache.
 Manages data requests coming in, and data responses coming out.

+## Database
+Pablito

+MySQL and the data it holds.

 ### Tables
 Alpha: